New survey: Majority of high school students were mentally abused by a parent during COVID-19

 Overall, about 37% of high school students self-reported having poor mental health most or all the time during the COVID-19 pandemic.
 Nearly one in five high school students indicated they had seriously considered attempting suicide during the pandemic.
 Nine percent reported having attempted suicide.

-Gay, lesbian, or bisexual had the highest prevalence to commit suicide, followed by other or questioning students.
+Gay, lesbian or bisexual students had the highest prevalence to commit suicide, followed by “other” or questioning students.
 Heterosexual students had the lowest prevalence.

 A feeling of connectedness also impacted the students’ mental health experiences.